So some of the girls beat him up, thumped him stupid. And then they carried him to the local hospital.

 Stalker, Stalker, pastry and pie, Don't even try!
 Stalker, Stalker, just piss in your boots!
 We don't give two hoots.
 Stalker, Stalker, you have no chance, We're gonna thump you right in your Whitechapel.

-The video panned to the right to a big, oak tree and a Mormon Women choir dressed in long, plain, white dresses and white bonnets.
+The video panned to the right to a big, oak tree and a Mormon Womens choir dressed in long, plain, white dresses and white bonnets.
 They solemnly sing:

 Nellie the Elephant packed her trunk And said goodbye to the circus Off she went with a trumpety-trump Trump, trump, trump